-Applicants for U.S. green cards who are afraid to leave the U.S. for their consular visa interview because they might be blocked from return based on their past time spent in the U.S. unlawfully have an exciting new procedural option: Starting on March 4, 2013, they can apply for a “provisional waiver” of this unlawful presence ground of inadmissibility.
+Applicants for U.S. green cards who are afraid to leave the U.S. for their consular visa interview because they might be blocked from return based on their past time spent in the U.S. unlawfully have an exciting new procedural option: As of March 4, 2013, they can apply for a “provisional waiver” of this unlawful presence ground of inadmissibility.

 (For a full discussion of the underlying problem, see “Consequences of Unlawful Presence in the U.S. -- Three- and Ten-Year Time Bars.”)

-If the answer from USCIS is “no,” applicants will at least find out while they’re still with their family in the U.S., not trapped outside for three or ten years.
+If the answer from USCIS is “no” (and unfortunately, in the early months of this program, USCIS was issuing a lot of "no" decisions), applicants will at least find out while they’re still with their family in the U.S., not trapped outside for three or ten years.
 They can potentially reapply.
 (And, the enforcement authorities have said they do not intend to use this process as a way to identify people for removal – unless they’re criminals or public safety risks.)

 Not everyone who is eligible for a green card is eligible to for this provisional waiver, however.
 This article discusses the scope of and limitations on eligibility.